How to draw a plastic partPrototech

 Some rapid prototyping rules for the design of a part:

 – Thicknesses: a part that is too thin has a significant risk of breakage and deformation.
 A thickness of 1.5 mm is thus considered the minimum to prevent the part from breaking.
 The addition of support structures is also recommended to reinforce a thin part.

 – Draft angles: these are used in vacuum casting to facilitate unmoulding.
 Conversely, undercuts should be avoided for the same reason.
-In addition, manufacturing a plastic prototype using stereolithography or another additive manufacturing technique will not provide information about manufacturability during industrialisation.
-3D printing and thermoplastic injection moulding are indeed very different production processes.
+In addition, manufacturing a plastic prototype using stereolithography or another additive manufacturing technique will not provide information about manufacturability during industrialization.
+3D printing and thermoplastic injection molding are indeed very different production processes.

 – Size: parts that are too large must be manufactured by cutting and gluing in plastic machining.
 If the part requires too many cutting and gluing operations, it may have a major risk of fragility or even be impossible to create.
 On the other hand, parts that are too small will also be difficult or infeasible to produce (inability to respect visual details).

 The techniques and materials should be selected carefully.
 In fact, the possible renderings and finishes will depend on the technology and the material used to design the part.
 For example, PC and PMMA materials are naturally transparent, and CNC machining materials generally cannot be painted.
 In addition, the manufacturing technology and plastic materials will offer parts with different physical, chemical and mechanical characteristics.
 Silicone molding will thus have to be used to produce a flexible part.

 The color of the parts can be obtained in three ways: